qdrant/qdrant/README.md

 It provides a production-ready service with a convenient API to store, search, and manage points - vectors with an additional payload.
 Qdrant is tailored to extended filtering support.
 It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.

-Qdrant is written in Rust :crab:, which makes it reliable even under high load.
+Qdrant is written in Rust 🦀, which makes it reliable even under high load.

 With Qdrant, embeddings or neural network encoders can be turned into full-fledged applications for matching, searching, recommending, and much more!

 ## Demo Projects

-### Semantic Text Search :mag:
+### Semantic Text Search 🔍

 The neural search uses semantic embeddings instead of keywords and works best with short texts.
 With Qdrant and a pre-trained neural network, you can build and deploy semantic neural search on your data in minutes.
 [Try it online!](https://demo.qdrant.tech/)

-### Similar Image Search - Food Discovery :pizza:
+### Similar Image Search - Food Discovery 🍕

 There are multiple ways to discover things, text search is not the only one.
 In the case of food, people rely more on appearance than description and ingredients.
 So why not let people choose their next lunch by its appearance, even if they don’t know the name of the dish?
 [Check it out!](https://food-discovery.qdrant.tech/)

-### Extreme classification - E-commerce Product Categorization :tv:
+### Extreme classification - E-commerce Product Categorization 📺

 Extreme classification is a rapidly growing research area within machine learning focusing on multi-class and multi-label problems involving an extremely large number of labels.
 Sometimes it is millions and tens of millions classes.